valkey-io/valkey-doc/commands/cluster-slots.md

 Additional networking metadata is provided as a map on the fourth argument for each node.
 The following networking metadata may be returned:

-* IP: When the preferred endpoint is not set to IP.
+* `ip`: When the preferred endpoint is not set to IP.
-* Hostname: When a node has an announced hostname but the primary endpoint is not set to hostname.
+* `hostname`: When a node has an announced hostname but the primary endpoint is not set to hostname.
+* `availability-zone`: When the node has a non-empty `availability-zone` configuration value.
+This key is omitted when the value is empty.

 ## Nested Result Array
 Each nested result is: